luisamanoelaromaosalles/luisamanoelaromaosalles/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Luísa Manoela nd my nickname is Lu! :)
+## My name is Luísa Manoela and my nickname is Lu! :)

 # 💜 About me